Back to Blog

 How does dental social media marketing differ from regular social media marketing?
 Compliance requirements are stricter.
 HIPAA governs how you handle patient information online, including in review responses and photo posts.
 Before running any social campaign for a dental practice, you need written patient consent protocols and a clear staff policy on what can and can't be shared.

 Is Facebook or Instagram better for dental social media marketing?
 Both have a place depending on your patient demographic.
-Research from JMIR (2018) found Facebook was used by the large majority of dentists with active practice profiles.
-Instagram tends to perform better for visual content like cosmetic cases and is typically more effective for reaching younger demographics.
+In practice, Facebook tends to be where dentists with established profiles are most active, while Instagram typically performs better for visual content like cosmetic cases and reaches younger demographics more effectively.
 For orthodontic social media marketing specifically, visual platforms with strong short-form video features tend to outperform text-heavy formats.

 Does social media actually bring in new dental patients?
 For most practices, social media works better as a trust-building and retention tool than a direct acquisition channel.
 Patients rarely discover a dental practice on Instagram the way they might find a restaurant.
 More commonly, they encounter the practice through a referral or Google search, then check social media to validate the decision they're already leaning toward.